John Campbell (YouTuber): Vaccines

 In December 2022 Campbell posted a video in which he made selective use of statistics to make the misleading claim that COVID-19 vaccines were so harmful that they should be withdrawn.
 The paper he used was in reality only considering hospitalisations from COVID-19 in a short time window, and not the overall vaccine risk/benefit balance.
 David Spiegelhalter, chair of Cambridge University's Winton Centre for Risk and Evidence Communication, said that such use of the data seemed "entirely inappropriate".

-In February 2023, nanomedicine specialist Susan Oliver published a Youtube video debunking false information Campbell has posted about vaccine brain injury.
-Within six hours Oliver's video was removed, apparently because of the content in clips included from Campbell's video, while Campbell’s entire original remained online.
-Oliver speculated this may have been as a result of coordinated complaints made by Campbell’s Youtube followers, or that Youtube favoured high-traffic, highly profitable accounts; a Youtube spokesman said the number of complaints received did not affect decisions to remove content.
+In February 2023, nanomedicine specialist Susan Oliver published a YouTube video debunking false information Campbell has posted about vaccine brain injury.
+Within six hours Oliver's video was removed, apparently because of the content in clips included from Campbell's video, while Campbell's entire original remained online.
+Oliver speculated this may have been as a result of coordinated complaints made by Campbell's YouTube followers, or that YouTube favoured high-traffic, highly profitable accounts; a YouTube spokesman said the number of complaints received did not affect decisions to remove content.

+In August 2023, Campbell misrepresented a warning from the CDC, claiming that the CDC had said vaccinated people were more at risk from a new COVID variant than unvaccinated ones.
+In reality, the CDC had merely said that vaccinated people and people previously infected with COVID were susceptible to the new variant, without making any comparison to the unvaccinated.

+In early 2024 Campbell posted a number of videos in which he showed images of blood clots from cadavers, and falsely claimed the clots were anomalous and caused by vaccination.
+In reality, such clots are naturally occurring aggregations of fibrin, typical in dead bodies regardless of vaccination status.